rustheviking/Shopme/README.md

 ---

 Happy coding!
 If you have any questions or need further assistance, feel free to contact us or open an issue.
-We hope this Shop - eCommerce Web App project serves as a valuable resource for your Spring Boot development endeavors.
+We hope this Shopme - eCommerce Web App project serves as a valuable resource for your Spring Boot development endeavors.